 Since then, Netflix and the VPN services have been playing a game of cat and mouse.
 The best VPN services for Netflix do manage to bypass Netflix’ restrictions – even today – but it’s patchy at times, as Netflix might find – and block – a server, and you’ll have to wait for the VPN provider to fix the issue.
 Rinse and repeat.

 However, watching American Netflix while you’re in the UK is a bit more complicated.
-You’ll need:
+To get it, you’ll need:

 - A Netflix subscription

 - A paid VPN Service that still works with Netflix (see my recommendations below)

 - A VPN App, or special WiFi router settings, that will let you use the VPN on your device (TV/phone/etc’).

 If you want to watch American Netflix on your computer or phone, it’s rather simple – you just download and activate an app from your VPN service (see my guide below).
 However, if you want to watch on your telly, things get a little more complicated.

 The easiest solution for watching American Netflix on your TV is to use a streamer – such as the Amazon Fire TV Stick.
 All the recommended VPN services I mention here have dedicated apps for the Fire TV – so it’s a breeze to connect.
 (However, US Netflix doesn’t always work on the Fire TV, even with the best VPNs – so keep that in mind.)

 The two other popular streaming devices – Roku and Google Chromecast – don’t have direct support for VPN apps, unfortunately.

 Are There Free VPNs That Work With Netflix?

 For the most part – no. While there are a few free VPN services out there, they’re problematic in many ways: They often don’t really protect your privacy (some are “free” by selling your information), they don’t keep up with the endless Netflix cat-and-mouse game so they quickly get blocked, and their speeds aren’t sufficient for TV streaming.